nsf-ocular-bias/ssl-ijcb/README.md

 # Data Curation Pipeline for Facial Attribute Classification

-This repository outlines a data curation pipeline designed for training self-supervised models on compact datasets.
 The approach focuses on ensuring exceptional quality, diversity, and balance in the training data, even in low-compute settings.
 Below are the detailed steps of the data curation process.

 ## Data Curation Pipeline
 <img src="Fig2.png" width="700" >